canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 Pre-installed on each instance of Ubuntu WSL is an Ubuntu Pro client and a Landscape client.
-After a Pro token is provided through the GUI, the Windows agent can send a command to the Ubuntu Pro client to execute pro-attach on active instances.
+After a Pro token is provided, the Windows agent can send a command to the Ubuntu Pro client to execute pro-attach on active instances.
 Similarly, when a Landscape configuration is provided, the Windows agent can send a command to configure the Landscape client in each instance.